Pavlik1400/FaceIt/README.md

 3) **Clone and open this porject in Android Studio**</br>
 - `git clone https://github.com/Pavlik1400/FaceIt`
 - Android Studio -> Open -> FaceIt/modules/main
 - Now wait for project to build.
 There may occur some errors, like "Install Build-tools" or "Install Andrion SDK" if you haven`t done this yet.
-Just agree to install them nd system will do the rest.
+Just agree to install them and system will do the rest.
 - Run project on virtual device or your real phone

 4) **Give permissions on Android and usage**</br>